 Where do revolutionary startups normally originate?
 For most of them, the answer is probably not Burger King.
 Then again: Klarna’s founders are far from the ordinary either.

 Sebastian Siemiatkowski, Klarna’s acting CEO, and Niklas Adalberth met in their teenage years when the pair was flipping burgers and serving hungry guests at Burger King.
-Even back then, the pair always used to discuss startup ideas.
+Even back then, they always used to discuss startup ideas.

-Their thirst for entrepreneurship led them to study Economics at Sweden’s prestigious Stockholm School of Economics.
-As fortune had it, that is where they’d later meet Victor Jacobsson, their third co-founder.
+Their thirst for entrepreneurship led them to study economics at Sweden’s prestigious Stockholm School of Economics.
+As fortune would have it, that is where they’d later meet Victor Jacobsson, their third co-founder.

 Before embarking on their master’s degrees, Sebastian and Niklas decided to take a trip around the world – without taking a plane.
 That would mean long stints on ships and buses.
 The trip’s purpose was to not only widen their horizon but eventually discover a business idea to start.

-Ironically enough, that is not how the idea for Klarna came to be.
+Ironically , that is not how the idea for Klarna came to be.
 After missing their boat in Australia, the pair had to decide whether they wanted to fly back home or postpone their trip – and eventually ended up choosing the latter.

 When they got back to Sweden, it was too late for Sebastian to enroll in his master’s degree, which due to the ripple effects of the dotcom crisis (and thus lack of opportunities), saw him doing telesales.

 The store owners told Sebastian that if his employer could bear the risk, they will let them handle the transactions.
 Sebastian, the entrepreneur he is, took that idea to his superior, but he was simply not interested.

 A few weeks later, the team presented the first concept of Klarna at an innovator’s pitch – and received overwhelmingly bad feedback, stating that the idea is never going to work out.